 Despite the magnanimous reasons behind you leaving the professional world, companies may see the gap in employment as a liability when you are ready to head back to work.
 This is especially true if your caretaking responsibilities leave you little time to keep up with developments in your industry.

 Because no care option comes without cost, it’s essential to weigh the pros and cons for all home care options.
 Many families decide that the benefits of a professional caregiver outweigh the financial costs of hiring one, especially given the personal costs of becoming a family caregiver.
-While home care can be expensive (Medicare, for example, notoriously not paying for non-medical home care), there are numerous options for financing the care that your loved one needs such as home care loans or Fifth Season’s Funds for Living and Giving (FLAG) Program.
+While home care can be expensive (Medicare, for example, notoriously not paying for non-medical home care), there are numerous options for financing the care that your loved one needs such as home care loans or Fifth Season’s Funds for Living Program.